 Central African Republic recorded a Government Budget deficit equal to 3 percent of the country's Gross Domestic Product in 2020. source: Bank of Central African States

 Government Budget in Central African Republic averaged -1.56 percent of GDP from 2002 until 2020, reaching an all time high of 9 percent of GDP in 2006 and a record low of -6.80 percent of GDP in 2013.
 This page provides - Central African Republic Government Budget - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Central African Republic Government Budget - values, historical data and charts - was last updated on October of 2021.

-Government Budget in Central African Republic is expected to reach -3.80 percent of GDP by the end of 2021, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Central African Republic Government Budget is projected to trend around -3.50 percent of GDP in 2022, according to our econometric models.
+Government Budget in Central African Republic is expected to reach -2.70 percent of GDP by the end of 2021, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Central African Republic Government Budget is projected to trend around -2.30 percent of GDP in 2022 and -2.10 percent of GDP in 2023, according to our econometric models.